ahmrafi22/ahmrafi22/README.md

 - 🔭 Currently exploring everything that grabs my curiosity
 - 🌱 Learning all things web-related — from frontend bling to backend logic
 - 🧠 I like to dive into things before I know how deep they are
-- 💬 Let's talk about code, creative ideas, or some talk about LIFE !
+- 💬 Let's talk about code, creative ideas, and LIFE !

 ---